vfarcic/vfarcic.github.io/devops23/README.md

 ### Day 4

-* Introduction to Self-Adapting and Self-Healing System.
+* Introduction to Self-Adapting and Self-Healing System
-* Instrumenting Services.
+* Instrumenting Services
-* Notifications to Slack (Alerting Humans).
+* Notifications to Slack (Alerting Humans)
-* Alerting the System.
+* Alerting the System
-* Self-Healing Applied to Services.
+* Self-Healing Applied to Services
-* Self-Adaptation Applied to Services.
+* Self-Adaptation Applied to Services
-* Self-Adaptation Applied to Instrumented Services.
+* Self-Adaptation Applied to Instrumented Services
-* Notifications to the system to enable self-adaptation.
+* Notifications to the system to enable self-adaptation
-* Setting Up A Production Cluster.
+* Setting Up A Production Cluster
-* Self-Healing Applied to Infrastructure.
+* Self-Healing Applied to Infrastructure
-* Self-Adaptation Applied to Infrastructure.
+* Self-Adaptation Applied to Infrastructure
 * Blueprint of A Self-Sufficient System

 ### Day 5